superfly/fly_postgres_elixir/README.md

 ### Migration Files

-After changing your repo name, generating migrations can end up in the wrong place, or at least not where you want them.
+After changing your repo name, generating migrations can end up in the wrong place, or at least not where we want them.

 You can override the inferred location in your config: